You are viewing the RapidMiner Radoop documentation for version 9.0 - Check here for latest version

 RapidMiner Radoop Extension (a Jar file).
 You can download RapidMiner Radoop extension from the Marketplace or you can get it on your desktop computer from your local .RapidMiner configuration directory (created by RapidMiner Studio).

 Radoop license (a license string and/or a .lic file).
 RapidMiner Radoop license needs manual installation on RapidMiner Server (note that Radoop Basic license is not enough to use Radoop).
 You can get it on the https://my.rapidminer.com or you can locate the license file on your desktop computer in your local .RapidMiner configuration directory (created by RapidMiner Studio).

 Radoop Connection definitons (an XML file).
 Locate the radoop_connections.xml in your local .RapidMiner configuration directory (created by RapidMiner Studio).

 Installing RapidMiner Radoop on RapidMiner Server

 Stop the server.

-To determine the location of your RapidMiner Server extensions directory, from the RapidMiner Server home page open Administration and then System Settings.
+To determine the location of your RapidMiner Server plugins directory, from the RapidMiner Server home page open Administration and then System Settings.
 The value of the

 com.rapidanalytics.plugindirsystem setting indicates the location of the directory.